-In multiple-choice word meaning rounds, the speller may answer the question by providing (1) the text of the chosen answer or (2) the letter associated with the chosen answer along with the answer's text.
+In multiple-choice vocabulary rounds, the speller may answer the question by providing (1) the text of the chosen answer or (2) the letter associated with the chosen answer along with the answer's text.
 If the correct answer is identified by either the correct associated letter and correct answer or by the correct answer alone, the speller is correct.
 If a speller provides the letter alone, the judges will wait for the speller to read the text of the answer aloud before rendering a judgment.
 The speller must provide the text of their chosen answer within the time limit as outlined in Rule 4.
+Note: The correct answer is the one that most closely aligns with the definition of the word.